masolimano/maneage/README.md

      $ ./project configure
      ```

-3. In some cases, the project's analysis may need some preparations to
-   optimize its processing.
-This is usually mainly related to input data,
-   and some very basic calculations that can help the management of the
-   overall lproject in the main/next step.
-To do the basic preparations,
-   please run this command to do the preparation on `8` threads.
-If your
-   CPU has a different number of threads, change the number (you can see
-   the number of threads available to your operating system by running
-   `./.local/bin/nproc`)

-     ```shell
-     $ ./project prepare -j8
-     ```

-4. Run the following command to reproduce all the analysis and build the
+3. Run the following command to reproduce all the analysis and build the
    final `paper.pdf` on `8` threads.
 If your CPU has a different number of
    threads, change the number (you can see the number of threads available
    to your operating system by running `./.local/bin/nproc`)